 Financial buyers pay particular attention to the strength of the business model, quality of management, competitive positioning and the sustainability of profits and cash flows.
 Many financial buyers go into a transaction with some form of holding period in mind, after which they intend to exit the investment through sale to another investor or a strategic buyer.

-Because financial buyers almost always employ a formal, disciplined and detailed approach to their due diligence, a seller’s management team – in particular its finance and accounting staff – must be well-organized and possess the bandwidth to effectively respond to data requests and analytical inquiries while continuing to support ongoing business operations.
+Because financial buyers almost always employ a formal, disciplined, and detailed approach to their due diligence, a seller’s management team (especially its finance and accounting staff) must be well-organized and possess the bandwidth to effectively respond to data requests and analytical inquiries while continuing to support ongoing business operations.

 STRATEGIC BUYERS